onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 146:19
 what did the bear do it bent down
 146:23
-sniffed then wandered away tape script 9
+sniffed then wandered away tapescript 9
 146:30
 point to the bear and the travelers -
 146:36